f-heeger/bioinfomatics-python-scripts/README.md

 #### EolInterface
 Loads data for an EOL entry once with the `page` EOL web service.
 Data is kepped in memory and can be querried directly in the `data` member of this class or by specialized functions.

+### KeggTools
+Collection of tools to query the [KEGG](http://www.kegg.jp) REST [API](http://www.kegg.jp/kegg/rest/keggapi.html)

+#### KeggMap
+Abstract base class to querry KEGG.
+Do not use directly!

+#### NcbiGiToKeggMap
+Maps NCBI protein GIs to KEGG gene IDs via the KEGG REST API.
+Uses the `convert` operation.
+Will return a KEGG gene ID (including the three letter organism prefix) or `None` if no mapping was found.

+#### KeggGeneToPathwayMap
+Maps KEGG gene IDs to KEGG pathway IDs via the KEGG REST API.
+Uses the `link` operation.
+Will return a set of pathway IDs witout the `path:` prefix.
+Input has to be a KEGG gene ID including the three letter organism prefix.

+#### KeggPathwayIdToNameMap
+Maps KEGG pathway IDs (wihtout the `path:` prefix) to their name via the KEGG REST API.